Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Rock Climbing

-Climb to new heights on the rock walls and boulders throughout Mammoth
+Climb to new heights on the rock walls and boulders throughout Mammoth.

 A woman rock climbing a steep mountain in California.

-The mountainous area of Mammoth Lakes California is full of jagged outcroppings of granite and volcanic tuff, making the region a popular rock climbing destination in summer and fall.
-Depending on the snowfall, usually climbers start arriving in late April and May to take to the rock walls.
+Depending on the snowfall, climbers usually start arriving in late April and May to take to the rock walls.
 Some of the more popular routes include Crystal Crag and Rock Creek.

 Float The Owens River